23rd FEBRUARY 2016

 This web site is currently undergoing radical reconstruction and will then be available in a new form with a greatly improved content management system and with the complete catalogue of the recordings together with a selection of up to 10, 000 of the video and audio recordings and supporting material (overheads etc) finally available on line.

 Such a large-scale archive of Conferences, Seminars, Discussions, Interviews and other oral material supplies a rich additions to the published records of the Sciences.
 Often it can also supply corrections of perspective with respect to those records.

 Such recordings allow historians of science and mathematics to form a better appreciation of the background to the emergence of new ideas; and also of the complex pattern formed by “roads not taken” – ideas which for whatever reason were laid aside, or apparently subsumed in other developments.
 Those ideas may later re-emerge in ways yielding a new perspective on those developments.
-Such a rich archive of primary oral source material naturally aids historical study of the Sciences and the conceptual and philosophical questions to which they give rise.
-But the benefits from an increased recognition of this oral dimension are not only benefits for the historian.
-One other important aim of the Archive is to preserve and make available material which serves as a model for best practice in the teaching and exposition of mathematical and scientific subjects.
+Such a rich archive of primary source material aids historical study of the Sciences and the conceptual and philosophical questions to which they give rise.
+But the benefits are not only benefits for the historian.
+One other important aim of the Archive is to preserve material which serves as an illustration of best teaching practice and as a model for the exposition of mathematical, scientific and philosophy subjects.